-This is Council's third Asset Management Strategy and has been prepared building upon earlier strategies to demonstrate the continuous improvement of our processes.
-It includes outcomes from engagement with our community on Council's service delivery practices, financial sustainability indicators, asset management maturity and the objectives identified in the Community Strategic Plan.
+This is Council's revised Asset Management Strategy, and has been prepared building upon earlier strategies to demonstrate the continuous improvement of our processes.
+It includes outcomes from engagement with our community on Council's service delivery practices, financial sustainability indicators asset management maturity and the objectives identified in the Community Strategic Plan.

-The Strategy also includes an asset management improvement plan, which details a program of tasks and nominated resources required as part of our commitment to the continuous improvement of the organisation.
+The strategy also includes an asset management improvement plan, which details a program of tasks and nominated resources required as part of our commitment to continuous improvement of the organisation.

 This Asset Management Strategy for Ku-ring-gai has been developed in accordance with the Integrated Planning and Reporting Framework Guidelines.
-The Asset Management Strategy is to enable Council to show:
+The Asset Management Strategy enables Council to demonstrate:

-- how its asset portfolio will meet the service delivery needs of its community into the future - enable Council's Asset Management Policy to be achieved - ensure the integration of Council's asset management with its long term strategic plan
+- How Council's asset portfolio will meet the service delivery needs of its community into the future - How Council's Asset Management Policy will be achieved - The integration of Council's asset management with its long term strategic plan.

-1. Introduction
+1.0 Introduction